rickrodness/cse110-sp24-group18/admin/meetings/050424-brainstorm.md

 - Text styling
 - Rendering
 - Organization system for all notes (Ability to look at old diaries / entries, foldered)

+Extra things to implement:
 - User login / signup

-Extra things to implement:
 - Collaboration: join groups / project with other developers
+- Theme customizations

 __Clarify definitions and requirements:__